SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. Beat Museum

-Kerouac fans get ready to be amazed: This museum in SF's North Beach is a real mind-blower!
+Kerouac fans, get ready to be amazed: this museum in SF's North Beach is a real mind-blower!
 And if you don't know about Jack Kerouac, Allen Ginsberg, or Lawrence Ferlinghetti, there's no better place to discover their work than right here, where the Beat Generation began.

 Predecessors to the hippies of the Haight-Ashbury, these 1950s writers and artists settled here and created a historic counterculture movement to which this museum now pays tribute.